Dhawura Ngilan Business & Investor Initiative

 The Initiative aims to build partnerships and deliver resources to enable investors and business to engage with First Nations Peoples more respectfully and effectively in a way that upholds the human rights of First Peoples to self-determination and free, prior and informed consent (FPIC).

 This initiative is working to adapt the Dhawura Ngilan vision and best practice standards to provide practical guidance to businesses and investors on how to ensure that their actions and policies contribute to the protection of First Nations’ cultural heritage protection instead of its destruction.
-The initiative has engaged the services of Terri Janke and Company to do this work, including conducting consultations with stakeholders.

 Stage 2 will involve facilitating uptake and adoption of the finalised guides and piloting a model for their sustainable delivery for the business and investment sectors.